 Following this, Nick was increasingly active as a sideman, gaining valuable hands-on experience accompanying visiting Jazz artists on piano and Hammond organ in and around London and the South of England.
 Since 2013, he has resided in British Columbia, Canada where he is frequently found playing with many talented colleagues up and down the Canadian west coast.
 His style is marked by his ability to shift from hard-swinging jazz to pastoral serenity to elements of the 20th/21st century piano tradition at the drop of a hat, both hands equally creative on the keyboard, in a manner that is both constantly engaging and accessible.

 In contrast, another side of Nick's music is his growing output of recorded music.
-Preferring to work in isolation, over the course of the last decade this reveals another side to a complex musical personality that exists beyond categorization, blurring the lines between composition and improvisation, sometimes exploding into large multi-tracked symphonic forms, coloured by experiences performing jazz, contemporary classical, folk, electronic and freely improvised music.
+Over the course of the last decade this has revealed another side to a complex musical personality that exists beyond categorization, blurring the lines between composition and improvisation, sometimes exploding into large multi-tracked symphonic forms, coloured by experiences performing jazz, contemporary classical, folk, electronic and freely improvised music.